IsaMarvin/personal-portfolio/README.md

 ### Key Features <a name="key-features"></a>

+- Implemented the Header, Hero, Works, About me and contact form
 - Implemented the contact form section.
 - Utilized flexbox and grid for layout and responsiveness.
 - Styled the elements to match the design, including fonts, colors, images, text, and margins.